tommyp/tommyp.org/src/routes/blog/command-space.md

 I got my first MacBook fifteen years ago.
 The _white plastic clamshell_ was an 18th birthday present.

 One of the first things I installed was [Quicksilver](https://qsapp.com/), then I hid the Dock.
-I've always used my computers this way since and cycled through all the App launcher
+I've always used my computers this way ever since.

+Quicksilver is